The numbers are staggering. The lifestyles are quiet. Behind each salary is a career built over decades, often starting far from the corner office.

 Industry: Industrial Goods

-Arvind Pathak became CEO and Managing Director of Dangote Cement in March 2023 .
+According to Dangote Cement’s 2024 annual report, Arvind Pathak earned ₦1.58 billion as CEO and Managing Director.
+He became CEO in March 2023.
 Before this appointment, he served as Deputy Group Managing Director at Dangote from 2019 to 2021 and Chief Operating Officer from 2018 to 2019.

 Prior to joining Dangote, he worked as Managing Director and CEO of Birla Corp from 2021 to 2022.
 He also held positions at Adani Enterprises and Reliance Cement earlier in his career .
 His background is deeply rooted in the cement and industrial goods sector across multiple countries.